Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

 ## Troubleshooting

-### Unable to connect to DevOps VM using AAD credentials
+### Unable to connect to DevOps VM using Microsoft Entra ID credentials
-The Azure AD enrollment can take a few minutes to complete.
+The Microsoft Entra ID enrollment can take a few minutes to complete.
 Check: [https://portal.manage-beta.microsoft.com/devices](https://portal.manage-beta.microsoft.com/devices)

 Verify in the Azure Portal if the `aad-login-for-windows` VM extension was deployed successfully.